AlexanderRajan/RajanBlog/_posts/2020-08-99-Motor-chapter.md

 | **Voluntary** | Skeletal muscle |   |
 | **Involuntary** | Cardiac muscle | Smooth muscle |

-#### Striated muscles
 * Skeletal muscle

    These are what most people think of when they think “muscle.”
    AKA "voluntary muscle" because they are the muscles that move when you choose to make a movement.
-They are voluntarily contracted (and in reflexes) to move your body by moving your skeleton
+They are voluntarily contracted (and in reflexes) to move your body by moving your skeleton.
+   Skeletal muscles are composed of
 * Cardiac muscle

    Can be thought of as a hybrid between skeletal muscles and smooth muscles, in that they are structured like skeletal muscles (striated muscles) but not under conscious control.